Automorphisms of singular three-dimensional cubic hypersurfaces

-\begin{pproposition} The minimal subgroup $G$ voinsides with one of the following groups: where first group acts transitively on the set of coordinates.
+\begin{pproposition} The minimal subgroup $G$ satisfying assumption~\ref{as} coincides with one of the following groups: where the first group acts transitively on the set of coordinates $x_{i}$.
 Conversely, all such subgroups of $\Aut(X)$ are minimal. \end{pproposition} \begin{proof} Recall that there is a natural bijection $l_{ij}\leftrightarrow M_{ij}$ between singular lines and $3$-spaces on $Z$.
-This bijection induces an $\Aut(X)$-equivarint bijection between singular points and planes on $X$.
-Since the order of the group $G$ is not divisible by 5, a $G$-orbit of singular point cannot be of length 5.
+This bijection induces an $\Aut(X)$-equivariant bijection between singular points and planes on $X$.
+Since the order of the group $G$ is not divisible by 5, the $G$-orbit of a singular point cannot be of length 5.
 Hence the group $G$ acts transitively on $\operatorname{Sing}(X)$ by Corollary~\ref{sl1} and all planes form a unique $G$-orbit.
-Since the group $\operatorname{Cl}(X)$ is a free abelian group generated by classes of planes (see~\cite{2}), all such subgroups are minimal.
+Since the group $\operatorname{Cl}(X)$ is a free abelian group generated by the classes of planes (see~\cite{2}), all such subgroups are minimal.
 A subgroup of $\Aut(X)$ acts transitively on $\operatorname{Sing}(X)$ if and only if it contains the unique subgroup~$\Cyc_{3}^{2}\subset \Aut(X)$.

 On the other hand, $G$ cannot act on $x_{i}$'s and $y_{i}$'s separately since there is no $G$-invariant planes.
-Also, the group $\Sym_{3}\times \Cyc_{3}$ has only 1- and 2-dimensional irreducible representations, so all subgroups of $G$ isomorphic to $\Sym_{3}\times \Cyc_{3}$ have a 3-dimensional subrepresentation in our 5-dimensional representation.
+Also, the group $\Sym_{3}\times \Cyc_{3}$ has only 1- and 2-dimensional irreducible representations, so all subgroups of $G$ isomorphic to $\Sym_{3}\times \Cyc_{3}$ have a 3-dimensional subrepresentation in our 5-dimensional representation $V'$.
 Thus all such groups have an invariant plane, so they are of fiber type.
 Thus $G$ is one of the groups from the statement. \end{proof}